OlivierRaemy/electron/docs/tutorial/mac-app-store-submission-guide.md

 the app are strictly limited; you can read [App Sandboxing][app-sandboxing] for more information.

-### Additional entitlements
+### Additional Entitlements

-Depending on which Electron APIs your app uses, you may need to add additional entitlements to your app's entitlements file.
-Otherwise, the App Sandbox may prevent you from using them.
+Depending on which Electron APIs your app uses, you may need to add additional entitlements to your `parent.plist` file to be able to use these APIs from your app's Mac App Store build.

-#### Network access
+#### Network Access

 Enable outgoing network connections to allow your app to connect to a server: